 Killing animals and meat eating is a practice of Asur.

-Thousands of Mleccha cults like islam and christianity who followed anti-Vedic way of life came and got diminished with each passing 1000’s of years, the learnings of Hindu texts re-emerged time to time so that Humans know the real purpose of their existence and they do not indulge in anti-Vedic activities which include killing animals for meat eating.
+Thousands of Mleccha cults founded in last 3000 years followed anti-Vedic way of life and this caused their demise.
+The learnings of Hindu texts re-emerged time to time so that Humans know the real purpose of their existence and they do not indulge in anti-Vedic activities which include killing animals for meat eating.

 There is continous fight of Devta and Asur within our body and mind.